National

 HAWAII — One of the world’s most active volcanoes erupted again, threatening the safety of nearby communities, according to the U.S. Geological Survey (USGS).

-Kīlauea shot lava as high as 1575 feet during the episode that started at noon on Saturday.
+Kīlauea shot lava as high as 1,575 feet during an episode that began at noon on Saturday.

-In addition to lava, gas, and solid material like tephra into the air, which could endanger people visiting the Hawai‘i Volcanoes National Park and nearby communities.
+In addition to lava, the eruption sent gas and solid material, such as tephra, into the air, which could endanger people visiting Hawai‘i Volcanoes National Park and nearby communities.

-Tephra is a fine glass like particles found in volcanic gas that irrtate the eyes and skin.
+Tephra consists of fine, glass-like particles found in volcanic emissions that can irritate the eyes and skin.

-USGS says Kīlauea has had a series of active eruptions since Dec.
-23, 2024, with eruptions usually lasting about 12 hours.
+USGS says Kīlauea has experienced a series of eruptions since Dec.
+23, 2024, each lasting about 12 hours.

-Although the eruption has ended, nearby communities have been asked to stay on alert.
+Although the eruption has ended, nearby communities have been asked to remain on alert.

 0